digitalmaxime/Dotnet_Api_Advanced/CleanArchitecture.GloboTicket/readme.md

 - Moq
 - Shouldly
 - Microsoft.AspNetCore.Mvc.Testing for Api Integration Tests (in order to spin up a test server and make requests to it)

+# Create Client with NSwag
+MVC Project

+`dotnet add package NSwag.AspNetCore`

+`builder.Services.AddOpenApiDocument();`

+Create an “nswag.json” file with
+`nswag new` or pasting a file..

+`nswag run nswag.json`
+This will generate cs client under ./Generated/Client